Dasmariñas: San Jose

 This barangay is situated between the Poblacion and Sabang.
 On April 13, 1889, a petition was passed appealing the sitio, once known Sitio Tamban, to be transformed into a barangay.
 The place was renamed on July 18, 1889, and was given the name San Jose in commemoration of their patron saint, St. Joseph.
 Cumpuerta is the name of the hide-out of the Filipino revolucionarios during the revolution against Spain.
 This is a deep canal of flowing water which still exists until now.
 The families of Cantada, Villena, Reyes, Mendoza, Camañag, Ramos, and Pastor are the first ones who settled here.

+Today there's a lot of subdivisions and Schools situated in this area.

 Only one barangay is located in this district, its namesake, Barangay San Jose.

 Salitran

 This place is known for the name "Salitran" even during the Spanish period.
 There are no exact historical accounts for the origin of the name.
 Some says that such name was given because the early settlers of this place were from Pampanga, Visayas, Tagalog region and some Chinese that served the Spanish friars.
 However, according to the original settlers here, the place was originally called "Bayanan".
 They said that this has numerous big Spanish houses which is like in a small town.
 An old house in the eastern part of Salitran was used by the Spanish friars as the storage place for the rice and was called "Makina".
 It was also used as a headquarters by the Guardia Civil.
 When the revolution ignited, the "Makina" became the center of attack by the revolucionarios from the Poblacion and this barrio.
 The friars weren't aware of the said assault.
 On March 7, 1897, the Spanish went to Salitran where the Magdalo soldiers led by Gen. Emilio Aguinaldo hid.
 General Emilio Aguinaldo received help from one thousand men and formed a greater force and even the Spanish troops led by General Lechambre didn't penetrate Salitran.
 Because of the rebelry, the Spanish burned all the houses and establishments in the barrio.
 There were only left three houses unburned.
 During the World War II, Simplicio Lara and Teodorico Timbang were killed by the Japanese soldiers.